 Applications and their data formats are constantly evolving, and this requires applications to periodically break data compatibility with older versions.
 When this happens, applications and users often need to carefully manage data migration from one version to another, and this is where epochs can help.

 By default, snaps have an epoch of ‘0’.
 When a new version breaks data compatibility with this old version, incrementing the epoch in the new release stops those old users automatically refreshing to the new version.
 To do this, add the following to your snap’s snapcraft.yaml:

 The revisions with the new epoch are invisible to users on the original

 epoch: 0; conversely, the old epoch is invisible to new users who always get the latest epoch with a fresh installation.
 You can still push updates to users of the old epoch by specifying

 epoch: 0 (or omitting the epoch) in its snapcraft.yaml, while pushing updates to the new version using

 epoch: 1.
 It’s a little like having subchannels.

 Epochs alone track the format used but do not automatically migrate user data between application versions.
-Instead, to migrate users from an old epoch to a new one, you need to implement your own data migration strategy for the data kept under
+This data is still copied, as it normally would, but snapd isn’t aware of its format, or how to migrate the data from an old epoch to a new one; the snap developer needs to manage and implement this process (e.g. run database migrations, etc.).

 Your own data migration strategy could use hooks within your snapcraft.yaml, or rely on functionality within your application at run-time.